HaoyangGuo/recipe-space/README.md

 ## Recipe Space
 Recipe Space is a fully responsive web application that allows you to search for recipes based on your list of ingredients.
-It is also an online community where people can share what they made with our recipes.
+It is also an online community where people can share what they made using our recipes.

 ## Live Demo
 Access my site at: [recipe-space.vercel.app](recipe-space.vercel.app)